Mixed Hodge structures and Siegel operators: Weight graded quotients

-On the other hand, a typical case where \eqref{eqn: n(i) condition} does not hold is when $i=1$, $n(1)=1$.
-For example, this is the case for all modular varieties in \S \ref{ssec: Siegel} -- \S \ref{ssec: unitary}.
-In that case, we instead have the following description of ${\Gr}^{W}_{n+1}F^n$.
+In this subsection we look at the case $i=1$ with $n(1)=1$.
+This is a typical case where \eqref{eqn: n(i) condition} does not hold; when $\mathbb{G}$ is ${\Q}$-simple, this is the only exceptional case by Lemma \ref{lem: n(i) condition D irreducible}.
+In this case, $\Sigma_{F}$ consists of only one ray $\sigma$ for $F\in \mathcal{C}(1)$.
+So the toroidal compactification over $F$ is unique, and we can identify the unique boundary divisor ${\DFs}$ over $X_{F}$ with $Y_{F}$.
+The group ${\GF}$ is trivial.
+Then we have the following description of ${\Gr}^{W}_{n+1}F^n$.